mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 > If art is to nourish the roots of our culture, society must set the artist free to follow his vision wherever it takes him.
 We must never forget that art is not a form of propaganda; it is a form of truth. — JFK

 - **Live frugal, but not cheap.** Learn to avoid lifestyle inflation and shifting up your goal post.
 Consume to meet the basic needs, waste nothing and be content with what you have.
 But don’t make mistake frugality with letting go of your youth and having fun.
 You don't have to cheap out on having fun.
 Both fun and frugality can co-exist.
 People who live far below their means enjoy freedom that people who are busy upgrading their lifestyles can’t fathom.
 Frugality allows you to stay rich.
 Getting rich and staying rich are different things that require different skills.
-Spending money to show people how much money you have is the fastest way to lose money.
+Spending money to show off is the fastest way to lose money.
 Debt will cripple you.
 Savings will give you wings to fly on.
 Freedom plus time are worth much more than nice cars and clothes.

+> Wealth consists not in having many possessions, but in having few wants. — Epictetus

+> It is not the man who has too little, but the man who craves too much, who is poor. — Seneca

-- **Do everything with intense focus.** Focus is a force multiplier both in work and life.
+- **You can’t pursue anything if you’re pursuing everything.** Focus is a force multiplier both in work and life.
 Without intense focus everything else fails.
 And focusing on too many things is a recipe for failure.
 Cultivate trust and attention.
 Protect your attention like you protect your friends, family, and money.
 Singular focus allows you to choose direction over speed.
 If you don't know the direction, it doesn't matter how fast you are traveling.
 Inversely, if you’re locked on to your desired destination, all progress is positive, no matter how slow you’re going.
+Of all emotions, desire must be controlled most, as it shapes what we pursue and defines our destiny.
 You’ll reach your destination eventually with intense focus and ruthlessly prioritizing.

+> To be everywhere is to be nowhere. ― Seneca

+> If a man knows not to which port he sails, no wind is favorable. — Seneca

 > If you chase two rabbits, you will not catch either one. — Russian Proverb